 Secondly, customers are more willing to visit cafes and restaurants that are flexible enough to cater to their diet needs.
 If you can’t serve what customers are looking for, it’s unlikely they will come back again.
 However, restaurant staff who are taking the orders are not kitchen staff who will make the food.
 Hence restaurants need to have a good restaurant POS to manage special orders to serve what the customers want.

 A good restaurant POS allows accurate information to be shared within the restaurant.
-The POS system needs to be flexible enough for restaurant staff to enter customized orders and transmit the information to kitchen staff.
+The POS system needs to be flexible enough for restaurant staff to enter customized orders.
+Moreover it should transmit the information to kitchen staff.
 Another function that is important to restaurants is allowing the addition of ingredients, such as adding more rice, cream, vegetables etc. at an extra cost.
 This is not just for restaurants to provide customized orders, but also to keep track of amount of ingredients used and charge accordingly so as to ensure profit-making.

 Due to the various complications, cafes and restaurants will have to purchase restaurant POS system in order to operate them smoothly.